-80-story 3 World Trade Center to open after years of delays
+80-story 3 World Trade Center opens, after years of delays

 The financial situation improved in 2012, Silverstein said.

-"It was like somebody came to us and said, 'The curtain has gone up, you can now access this pool of financing.'"
+"It was like somebody came to us and said, 'The curtain has gone up, you can now access this pool of financing,'" he said.

-The Port Authority's current executive director, Rick Cotton, joined the agency in 2017 and missed out on the fights with Silverstein.
+The Port Authority's current executive director Rick Cotton joined the agency in 2017 and missed out on the fights with Silverstein.
 Cotton said the opening of 3 World Trade is "really a major transformative step in the ongoing evolution of the World Trade Center from a construction site to an active, living, breathing campus of office buildings and a memorial."

-Three World Trade's 62-foot (19-meter) lobby faces the National Sept.
+Three World Trade's 62-foot lobby faces the National Sept.
 11 Museum.
 Wedged between the Santiago Calatrava-designed transportation hub and 4 World Trade Center, also built by Silverstein, the new building consists of an 80-story tower straddling a 17-story "podium."

 Zigzagging beams down the east and west faces of the tower look like an embellishment but are actually structural components that will allow for column-free spaces inside.